Sick: Survive the Night: Production

 The film was originally intended to be a short.
 When the plot developed beyond these limits, it was converted into a feature-length production.
 Andrews wanted to create a unique mythology for his film, so he worked to differentiate his zombies from the ones that he had seen in other films.
 One of his ideas was to take a meme associated with zombie films, that zombies eat brains, treat it seriously, and add a scientific rationale.

 Release

-Sick: Survive the Night premiered at the Blood on the Snow Canadian Film Festival.
-Midnight Releasing released it on home video on January 6, 2015.
+Sick: Survive the Night premiered at the Blood in the Snow Canadian Film Festival in 2012, before being released by Midnight Releasing on home video on January 6, 2015.

 Reception

 Lacey Paige of Diabolique Magazine called it "a decent little independent zombie film" that "offers a unique take" on a tired subgenre.
 Dominic Cuthbert of Starburst rated it 5/10 stars and wrote, "Given its low budget, Andrews taps into the indie spirit with gusto, putting drama over horror, and while the blood doesn’t splatter every which way, the performances fail to ignite."
 C. Rachel Katz of Influx Magazine rated it C and wrote, "In the end, Sick is a mixed bag of creative potential and questionable plot lines."
 Matt Boiselle of Dread Central rated it 2.5/5 stars and wrote that it does not distinguish itself from the glut of other low-budget zombie films.